m90/reqmarkable/README.md

 # reqmarkable
 > a loader plugin for loading Markdown files in requirejs, using the [Remarkable Markdown Parser][1]

-## Install the plugin and its dependencies using bower:
+## Install the plugin and its dependencies using bower
 ```sh
 $ bower install reqmarkable --save
 ```
 If you prefer a manual install, make sure to satisfy the `remarkable` and `text` dependencies.

-## Simple usage:
+## Simple usage
 First, make sure the module names `remarkable` and `text` resolve to the proper locations (both are installed alongside the loader when you are using bower):
 ```js
 requirejs.config({